anrputina/ods-anomalydetection/README.md

 ===================

 OutlierDenStream is a custom implementation of the DenStream algorithm used for Anomaly Detection in an Unsupervised environment written in Python.
+The implementation has been developed for a project funded by NewNet@Paris, Cisco's Chair at Telecom ParisTech, in the context of the telemetry project https://telemetry.telecom-paristech.fr/

+This implementation has been used in our upcoming ACM SIGCOMM BigDAMA paper.
+We release the code (which is generic) as well as the dataset and experimental setup (specific for reproducing our scientific results).
+See below for further details.

 Description
 -------------